You need to invest in the stock market.

 I’m not saying you “really should” or you should “give it a try”, I really mean that you need to do it.
 Because you’re not going to earn enough of a return on your savings accounts at current interest rates, the stock market is your only choice to build liquid, long-term wealth.
 If you ever want to retire or enjoy any kind of long-term financial security, you need to invest.

-However, getting started investing is much easier than you think.
+However, getting started investing is much simpler than you think.
 It has never been easier to get into the stock market, and new investors have never had as many options to invest as they do now.
 In other words, you’re living in the luckiest time to get started in the stock market!

 Mutual funds get a bad rap because of their high fees, but depending on what funds you choose, they can be a great way to get started in the stock market for a new investor.